On community structure validation in real networks

 \subsection{Simulation 1: performance of CSV with respect to modularity and number of vertices}

-The aim of this simulation is to evaluate how the proposed community structure validation is affected by the modularity and number of vertices of the graph.
+The aim of our first simulation is to evaluate how CSV is affected by the modularity \citep{newman2004} and number of vertices of the graph.
 CSV relies on a significance testing procedure between each pair of groups, whose power is expected to be affected both by the size of the groups between which enrichment is tested and by the extent to which the communities are well-separated in the graph (to wit, the modularity).
 Therefore, we expect that CSV performs better with larger and denser networks and, for a given network size, with higher modularity and smaller number of communities.